arlbibek/windows-ahk/README.md

 # AHK for Windows

-A simple and useful AutoHotKey script for Windows.
+A simple and intuitive AutoHotKey script for enhancing windows shortcuts and improving your workflow.

 > ## AutoHotKey
 >